-The OAC remained very active in our community in 2016, including:
+As mentioned at our last Community Forum in February of this year the OAC remained very active in our community in 2016, including:

-- Contributions to the federal government's consultation process around the Urban Aboriginal Strategy. - Continued participation in full partnership with the City of Ottawa on the Aboriginal Working Committee. - Participating on the Aboriginal Community Advisory Committee (ACAB) for Housing First. - Coordination and participation in an Aboriginal Awareness Day with the City of Ottawa, that included the renewal of an annual proclamation from Mayor and Council regarding National Aboriginal Day. - Participating with the City of Ottawa on cross-cultural activities and discussion workshops on Aboriginal issues with City staff members and Aboriginal community members. - Two Elder's lunches. - > An Elder's lunch and a youth gathering to gather input into the Urban Aboriginal Health Strategy. - Worked with the Canada 2017 in preparation for the 150-year celebrations.
+- Contributions to the federal government's consultation process around the Urban Aboriginal Strategy. - Continued participation in full partnership with the City of Ottawa on the Aboriginal Working Committee. - Participating on the Aboriginal Community Advisory Committee (ACAB) for Housing First. - Coordination and participation in an Aboriginal Awareness Day with the City of Ottawa, that included the renewal of an annual proclamation from Mayor and Council regarding National Aboriginal Day. - Participating with the City of Ottawa on cross-cultural activities and discussion workshops on Aboriginal issues with City staff members and Aboriginal community members.

-- Actively seeking new relationships and funding opportunities. - Confirmation of funding to work on a homelessness project through the Ontario Federation of Indigenous Friendship Centres. - Successful application of our funding agreement with Indigenous and Northern Affairs.
+- Two Elder's lunches. - > An Elder's lunch and a youth gathering to gather input into the Urban Aboriginal Health Strategy. - Worked with the Canada 2017 in preparation for the 150-year celebrations. - Actively seeking new relationships and funding opportunities. - Confirmation of funding to work on a homelessness project through the Ontario Federation of Indigenous Friendship Centres. - Successful application of our funding agreement with Indigenous and Northern Affairs.